 How does it taste ?

-It is a crispy cracker and as flaxseed don’t have much flavor the main flavor is garlic rosemary.
-It is hard to believe this is a low carb cracker.
-All of my non vegan or low carb friends love those flaxseed crackers.
+It’s a crispy cracker and as flaxseed don’t have much flavor the main flavor is garlic rosemary.
+It’s hard to believe that this is indeed a low-carb cracker.
+All of my non-vegan or low-carb friends love these flaxseed crackers.
 We love to spread dips on those crackers.
-My vegan husband will of course go for hummus or bean dip of any kind.
-I love my keto dipsspinach avocado dip or my vegan tzatziki.
+My vegan husband will of course go for hummus of any kind.
+I love my keto dips spinach avocado dip or my vegan tzatziki.

 Flaxseed crackers paleo + vegan